 Drivers must be at least 21 and have been a licensed driver for at least two years; although this may be based on car category.
 There may be a surcharge if you are under 25.

 Taxis are relatively easy to find in the major cities, especially around the train station; in towns, you can usually book them from hotels and restaurants.
 Taxis are metered.

 Seat belts are compulsory (including in the back, if provided).
 Dimmed headlights must always be turned on while driving (even during the day).
-Vignettes (road tax stickers available from petrol stations) are required in order to use the motorways and express roads in Slovenia.
+Vignettes (road tax stickers available from petrol stations and border crossings) are required in order to use the motorways and express roads in Slovenia.

 There are hefty on-the-spot fines if drivers are caught without a vignette, speeding, driving under the influence of alcohol (over 0.05%) or using a handheld mobile phone.
-Drivers should have a reflective jacket, a warning triangle and a first-aid kit in their cars.
+Drivers must have a reflective jacket, warning triangle, fire extinguisher, spare light bulbs and a European standard first-aid kit in their cars.